spiceai/docs/spiceaidocs/docs/reference/spicepod/embeddings.md

 description: 'Embeddings YAML reference'
 ---

-# Embeddings

-Embeddings allow you to convert text or other data into vector representations, which can be used for various machine learning and natural language processing tasks.
+Embeddings convert text or other data into vector representations for machine learning and natural language processing tasks.

 ## `embeddings`

-The `embeddings` section in your configuration allows you to specify one or more embedding models to be used with your datasets.
+The `embeddings` section in your configuration specifies one or more embedding models for your datasets.

 Example: